mslinn/jekyll_from_to_until/README.md

 ```

 ### More Complex Regular Expressions
-The from, to and until filters can all accept more complex regular expressions.
-This regular expression matches lines that have either the string sun or cloud at the beginning of the line.
+The `from`, `to` and `until` filters can all accept regular expressions.
+The regular expression matches lines that have either the string `sun` or `cloud`
+at the beginning of the line.
 ```
 {{ gitignore | from: '^(cloud|sun)' }}
 ```